kazu-yamamoto/quic-interop/16/README.md

 ## 16th interop

 - #haskell channel: mew.org:4433 for retry, h3-25/hq-25, VHRZSQ (probably DC).
-- The test scripts are a toy at this moment. "-Q" has not implemented yet.
+- The test scripts are a toy at this moment.
-  The following is the example of "VHDRZS":
+  The following is the example of "VHDRZSQ":

 ```
 % haskell.sh | grep Mode